spoddutur/spark-notes/second_generation_tungsten_engine.md

 [Note: Feel free to skip this section if you want to jump to performace section and find out performance benchmark results]

 ### What is critical to achieve best efficiency while adapting to vector operations?
-Data Availability - All the data needed to execute an instruction should be available readily in cache.
-Else, it'll lead to _CPU stalling (or CPU idling)_
+**Data Availability** - All the data needed to execute an instruction should be available readily in cache.
+Else, it'll lead to CPU stalling (or CPU idling).

 ### How is data availability critical for execution speed?
 To illustrate this better let’s look at two pipelines: